 Crowns can be made of a variety of different materials and new materials are continually being introduced.
-Some of the most popular options are listed below.
+Some of the most popular options are:

 2) Porcelain crowns: these crowns are made entirely out of porcelain.
 They can look very natural and are most often used for front teeth.

-3) Zirconia crowns: this modern ceramic material offers excellent esthetic, where also strength needed.
+3) Zirconia crowns: this modern ceramic material offers excellent aesthetic, where strength is also needed.

 4) Gold alloy crowns: gold is one of the oldest dental materials.
 Today it is used with other metal alloys to increase its strength, which makes it a very hardwearing restoration.
 These crowns are silver or gold in colour.

 If you feel anxious about problems like broken teeth, very large fillings or teeth that are weakened by decay then come and see us.

 Crowns could be the straightforward answer to your problems.
 A crown fits over the remainder of your healthy tooth, and it gives it the strength and shape of a natural tooth.
 It is also colour matched to blend perfectly, as we work alongside experienced technicians who produce a bespoke crown that’s perfect for you.
 We usually use fine porcelain for our crowns to give you the most natural look possible.
 Our patients often have more than one crown fitted.